-Infertility should not be considered a taboo….
-It should be taken like any other problem you face e.g. when you face difficulty in your vision you visit an opthalmologist or when you find any problem in hearing you see an ENT specialist.
+Infertility should not be considered a taboo… It should be taken like any other problem you face e.g. when you face difficulty in your vision you visit an ophthalmologist or when you find any problem in hearing you see an ENT specialist.
 Similarly, if you are facing any difficulty in conceiving a pregnancy then you should visit an infertility specialist.

 I suggest that if a couple younger than 35 yrs is unable to conceive even after trying for one year then they should definitely consult an infertility specialist.
 In case their ages are more than 35yrs then its recommended to consult just after 6months of trying for natural conception.

 There are many reasons for this inability to conceive.
 It can be as minor as an infection or thyroid abnormality which can be treated with medicines only.
-Sometimes just a counselling regarding fertile period may be enough for achieving pregnancy.
+Sometimes just counseling regarding fertile periods may be enough for achieving pregnancy.

 Rarely, advanced treatment options like IUI or IVF may be needed.

 Each and every couple has their own specific problem.
-Accurate diagnosis and targeted treatment of that problem helps in achieving quick results.
+Accurate diagnosis and targeted treatment of that problem help in achieving quick results.